Bank of England base rate timeline reference for UK homeowners and property sellers

 What is the current Bank of England base rate?

-3.75% as of April 2026.
-It was cut to this level in December 2025 and held steady at the February, March, and April 2026 MPC meetings.
+3.75% as of the 30 April 2026 MPC meeting, where the vote was 8 to 1 in favour of holding.
+It was cut to this level in December 2025 and has been held at the February, March, and April 2026 meetings.
 The next decision is 18 June 2026.

 What was the lowest Bank of England base rate ever?